luyunghsiang/yhluweb/source/prospective.rst

 - Research means creating new knowledge.
 Research is not about learning existing knowledge.
 Research is not about reading books or papers.
 If your goal is to learn things, please take courses.

-- Dr. Lu advises graduate students only if they want to write MS or PhD theses with Dr. Lu.
+- Creating new knowledge is difficult.
+It is necessary to focus on one topic only.
+If you investigate multiple topics, you cannot make any progress.

+- Honesty is the foundation of science.
+Quality is always more important than quantity.

 - Dr. Lu sets a research direction and expects each student to develop a plan.
 He does not micro-manage students on daily basis.

+- Dr. Lu advises graduate students only if they want to write MS or PhD theses with Dr. Lu.

 - Dr. Lu can advise only (1) Purdue students, or (2) non-Purdue students whose advisors are collaborating with Dr. Lu.